skip to Main Content

 Download as PDF (A5)

 Activity idea: Use the above empty map of South Africa to learn and teach about the region surrounding the country.
-Identify and label the neighbouring countries, and bodies of water.
+Identify and label the neighboring countries and bodies of water.
 Shade each in a different color.

 Here is another map that shows where South Africa is located on a map.
 It can be used as an alternative map to learn about the neighboring countries of South Africa.